Code-Institute-Submissions/foodium_milestone_project_four/README.md

 - Browse meals on the website
 - Make a reservation at the  restaurant
 - Search for meals
-- Add items to a cart
+- Add meals to the cart
 - Get feedback when I interact with forms
 - View details about a meal I like on the restaurant's website
 - Create an account
+- Login and out of my account
 - View ratings on a meal to aid in my decision making
 - Contact the restaurant
-- Read a FAQ
+- Read a FAQ and ask a question
 - Order a meal  with a credit card
 - See an overview of an order I just placed
 - Find information about past orders I have made